FREQUENTLY ASKED QUESTIONS

 before your first visit.

 Acupuncture can feel unfamiliar if you've never tried it — and that's completely okay.
-These are the questions Emily hears most often.
-If yours isn't here, reach out directly.
+These are the questions I hear most often, answered honestly.
+If yours isn't listed, let’s chat.

 ABOUT ACUPUNCTURE & CHINESE MEDICINE